October 16, 2023

 Digital Event Series

 Demystify – humanise – connect.
-This new event aims to provide a set of short programmes based on a TV talk show format to make them easily accessible and highly watchable.
-The series will introduce families who are new to having a child diagnosed with cancer to the charity and what it can do, share positive stories of hope and progress, reach a wide range of audiences in a fresh new format by bringing together stories from families, staff, researchers and more, engage potential fundraisers and supporters, and much more.
+This new event aimed to provide a set of short programs based on a TV talk show format to make them easily accessible and highly watchable.
+The series introduced families who were new to having a child diagnosed with cancer to the charity and what it could do, shared positive stories of hope and progress, reached a wide range of audiences in a fresh new format by bringing together stories from families, staff, researchers and more, and engaged potential fundraisers and supporters, and much more.

-All events will feature different aspects of our work as well as different stories of the children.
-The digital series exists to serve and showcase some of the amazing ways supporters, volunteers and staff have made a difference to so many families.
+All events featured different aspects of our work as well as different stories of the children.
+The digital series existed to serve and showcase some of the amazing ways supporters, volunteers and staff had made a difference to so many families.

 - YouTube